wombleton/gitlaw-nz/acts/S/Securities Act 1978.md

 *   The purpose of this Part is to enable recognition and application regimes to be implemented that---

-    *   (a) provide for exemptions from [Part 2][61] and the Regulations so that issuers may offer securities in New Zealand in accordance with the securities laws of designated countries:
+    *   (a) provide for exemptions from [Part 2][61] and the regulations so that issuers may offer securities in New Zealand in accordance with the securities laws of designated countries:

-    *   (b) extend the territorial scope of [Part 2][61] and the Regulations so that issuers may offer securities in designated countries in accordance with New Zealand securities laws, and investors in those countries may rely on and enforce those laws:
+    *   (b) extend the territorial scope of [Part 2][61] and the regulations so that issuers may offer securities in designated countries in accordance with New Zealand securities laws, and investors in those countries may rely on and enforce those laws:

     *   (c) provide for enforcement in New Zealand of fines and pecuniary penalties imposed for breaches of securities laws of designated countries.

-    Section 71: substituted, on 1 December 2002, by [section 26][567] of the Securities Amendment Act 2002 (2002 No 43).
+    Section 71: replaced, on 1 December 2002, by [section 26][567] of the Securities Amendment Act 2002 (2002 No 43).

 ##### 72 Definition of country in this Part

 *   In this Part, _country_ includes a State, a territory, a country, or a group of countries in respect of which a single securities law, or set of laws, is in force.

-    Section 72: substituted, on 1 December 2002, by [section 26][567] of the Securities Amendment Act 2002 (2002 No 43).
+    Section 72: replaced, on 1 December 2002, by [section 26][567] of the Securities Amendment Act 2002 (2002 No 43).

-### Subpart 2---Exemption from Part 2 and Regulations for New Zealand offers under recognition regime
+### Subpart 2---Exemption from Part 2 and regulations for New Zealand offers under recognition regime

 *   Subpart 2 heading: inserted, on 1 December 2002, by [section 26][567] of the Securities Amendment Act 2002 (2002 No 43).

-##### 73 Exemption from Part 2 and Regulations for New Zealand offers under recognition regime
+##### 73 Exemption from Part 2 and regulations for New Zealand offers under recognition regime

-*   (1) A provision of [Part 2][61] or the Regulations does not apply to a security offered to a person in New Zealand if---
+*   (1) A provision of [Part 2][61] or the regulations does not apply to a security offered to a person in New Zealand if---

     *   (a) a recognition regime set out in regulations made under [section 74][300] applies to the security; and